 ASHBY is a coming of age/approaching death comedy drama.
 A seventeen-year-old kid (Ed) trying to understand who he wants to be in the world, befriends a terminally ill ex-CIA contract killer (Ashby) who is trying to make peace with his life and God before he goes.
 'Making peace' might just entail killing three old bosses who have tricked him into breaching his strange moral code.

 The MRI machine in Eloise's home would have pulled the bicycle and other nearby ferromagnetic metal items towards it's extremely powerful magnet in a dangerous fashion at the moment it was turned on.
 Even non-ferromagnetic metals can interact with an MRI ( such as her earrings) in such a way that the MRI image produced would likely be distorted.
 See more »

-I guess, Eddy, I should say something profound, these being my last words more or less.
-I got nothin'.
-Well I guess; be careful of who and what you believe in.
-Find someone who you love fiercely and who loves you back the same way.
-And you treat them well and you know it's of value.
-Also, you shouldn't be scared of the world Ed Wallis.
-I kinda suspect the world should be scared of you.
+Be careful of what and who you believe in.
+Find someone that you love fiercely and who loves you back the same way, and you treat them well, and you know it's of value.
+Also, you shouldn't be scared of the world.
+I kinda suspect the world should be a scared of you.